 …

 The beamforming feedback matrix, Vk,u, found by the beamformee u for subcarrier k in RU r shall be compressed in the form of angles using the method described in 19.3.12.3.6 (Compressed beamforming feedback matrix).
-The angles, ϕ(k,u) and ψ(k,u), are quantized according to Table 9-90 (Quantization of angles) with bψ defined by the Codebook Information field of the HE MIMO Control field (see 9.4.1.64 (HE MIMO Control field(11ax))).
+The angles, ϕ(k,u) and ψ(k,u), are quantized according to Table 9-90 (Quantization of angles) with bψ and bϕ defined by the Codebook Information field of the HE MIMO Control field (see 9.4.1.64 (HE MIMO Control field(11ax))).
 The compressed beamforming feedback matrix as defined in 19.3.12.3.6 (Compressed beamforming feedback matrix) is the only Clause 27 beamforming feedback matrix defined.

 CID 1064